patschi/sftpgo-qnap-authgateway/README.md

 Designed to be used with [sftpgo](https://github.com/drakkan/sftpgo) and ran on [QNAP's Container Station](https://www.qnap.com/en-us/products/container_station.html).

+### Features

+- Authenticates via QNAP API to verify user-provided credentials.
+- Builds SFTPGo virtual folders from QNAP shares the user has access to.
+- Certificate validation for both QNAP and SFTPGo can be disabled, if needed.
+- If `SFTPGO_FOLDER_SYNC` is enabled and sftpgo credentials are provided, it syncs virtual folders from QNAP to sftpgo during each successful login.
+- If file `/etc/passwd` from QNAP NAS is mounted to `/qnap_passwd` within the container, it will be used to map user and group IDs to usernames to handle permissions properly.
+Unfortunately, QNAP API does not provide this information.
+Even when the name suggests otherwise, this file does not contain any passwords nor hashes.

+## Requirements

+- QNAP NAS (tested QuTS hero 5.2.7.3297) with installed Container Station
+- SFTPGo (tested 2.7.0)

 ## How it works

 The procedure is as follows: